top of page

 Trichome Ecology

-I am exploring the evolution and functional role of Loasaceae trichomes through the lens of plant-herbivore interactions.
-How does the presence, length, and color of stinging hairs vary across species?
+I am exploring the evolution and functional role of Loasaceae trichomes through the lens of plant-arthropod interactions.
+What drives the diversity of trichome morphologies seen across species?
 Does insect capture via barbed trichomes increase plant fitness?
 How do members of this family balance defense and recruitment of mutualists?
-This research will address longstanding hypotheses about trichome function by integrating natural history data, detailed microscopy, modern comparative methods, and common garden experiments.

 This research is in progress, so stay tuned!